 This course examines the causes of delinquency.
 It also reviews programs of prevention and control of juvenile delinquency as well as the role of the courts.
-(Dual listed as SOC 209) Code B
+Code B

 CRJ 216.
 Police Organization and Administration (3-0-3)

 This course examines the principles of organization and administration of law agencies.
 Theories of management, budgeting and various personnel issues are covered.
 Code C